ankitects/ankimobile-docs/src/preferences.md

 These options affect the way Anki schedules cards in all decks.

-**New/Review Order**\
-Whether Anki should introduce new cards before, after, or together with review cards.

 **Day Starts**\
 Controls when a new day starts and new cards become available.
 Default is 04:00, which means new cards become available at 4AM.